DraceniY/clinShot/README.md

                             same place as the specified output folder.

 ```
-You can run `run.sh` as prototype.
+You can run the pipeline by typing `bash run.sh`.

 # Output
 The tool creates two json files: nodes.json (clinical variations) and links.json (links between clinvar IDs (ID) and dbsnp IDs (RS)).